SUPPORT KEMP LAKE

 WHERE DO DONATIONS GO?

-Donations generally go to the actual events themselves and support for those events.
-Most of the events involve food for participants and their caregivers.
-It might be a BBQ, box lunch or at a restaurant . . . but usually something.
-Also, the events typically involve some expendables like lures, line, ammo, birds or similar.
+Unless the donors direct funds specifically, 100% of all donations go to events and support for those events.
+Many events involve food for participants and their caregivers.
+It might be a BBQ, box lunch or at a restaurant.
+Also, the events typically involve some expendables like lures, minnows, line, ammo, birds or similar.

-There is a wide range of other event-related expenses.
-For example, special electric fishing reels are used for fishing participants who do not have the use of both hands.
+There are other event-related expenses that your generous donations go to.
+For example, specialized electric fishing reels are used for fishing participants who do not have the use of both hands.
 Similarly, the foundation has purchased a crossbow that can be operated with one hand for hunting.
-In addition, work on the fishing platforms, docks and the grounds around the docks are fishing event-related expenses.
+In addition, building & maintenance of the fishing platforms, docks and the grounds around the docks.
 For hunting, the Kemp Foundation has invested heavily in clearing, food plots, fertilization and habitat improvement that has dramatically increased the numbers and size of deer and turkey in the area.
-Quail are being raised at Kemp Lake, special food plots for them, woods feathering and quail habitat have been improved.
+Quail have been raised at Kemp Lake, special food plots for them, woods feathering and quail habitat have been improved.

 Below are a few other items we are looking to add to help us serve our visitors better.
 While we are asking for some expensive items, please don’t feel a small contribution would not be useful.
 It will!
 You can donate as little as $3.00 and we will be very appreciative & put every dollar to good use!
 No donation is too small and all are tax-deductible!